 The location is determined either by triangulation of the mobile broadcast stations or through the built-in smartphone or tablet GPS system that gives the best accuracy.

+By clicking on the button "Animals" opens the scroll bar for animal selection on the left.
+In the Pro version all animals are available.
+In the free version some animals are greyed out and can not be checked.
 The bar can be moved by up-and-down wiping movements or the arrow buttons to scroll through page by page.
 The selected animals (checked) are shown at the appropriate observation points on the map.
 How far the observations are to go back in time, is determined by "Show observations from:" in menu Settings

 Note: